Rayachoty

+Rayachoty is one of the oldest towns in Andhra Pradesh, India.

-Rayachoty is a Municipality and District headquarters of Annamayya district which is formed after Rajampet (Lok Sabha constituency) of the Indian state of Andhra Pradesh.
-Rayachoty is the headquarters of Rayachoty revenue division and is one of the oldest towns in Andhra Pradesh.
+Up to the end of 2025, it served as district headquarters to Annamayya district which is formed after Rajampet (Lok Sabha constituency) of the Indian state of Andhra Pradesh.

+Rayachoty remains the headquarters to its own revenue division.

 Demographics

 As of the 2011 Indian census, Rayachoty is classified as a municipal city in the district of YSR, Andhra Pradesh.
 The city of Rayachoty is divided into 34 wards, and city elections are held every 5 years.
 The Rayachoty Municipality has a population of 91,234 of which 46,517 are males and 44,717 are females.

 The population of children aged 0–6 is 11,446, comprising 12.55% of the total population of Rayachoty.
 In Rayachoty Municipality, the female sex ratio is 961, lower than the state average of 993.
 The child sex ratio in Rayachoty is also lower, around 898 compared to an Andhra Pradesh state average of 939.
 The literacy rate of Rayachoty City is 73.58%, higher than the state average of 67.02%.
 In Rayachoty, Male literacy is around 82.07% while the female literacy rate is 64.84%.

 Rayachoty Municipality has total administration over 20,452 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.
 It is a 3rd largest town by population, education, financial and economic after the Kadapa and Proddutur.